 Pennsylvania teacher certification candidates are required to take two sets of examinations:

-- Basic Assessment, required for admission to the Teacher Education Program
+- Basic Skills Test, required for admission to the Teacher Education Program

 - Required content knowledge exams, taken when the student is preparing for certification upon completion of the program.